-Many forms of peer-on-peer abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.
+Many forms of child-on-child abuse have an element of online behaviour including behaviours such as cyberbullying and sexting.

 Policies and procedures concerning this type of behaviour can be found [school to list their relevant policies - such as anti- bullying policy, online safety policy, and safeguarding/child protection policy].